rancher/secrets-bridge/docs/applications.md

 # Using Secrets Bridge
 ---
+#### Basics

+The Secrets Bridge will create a temporary and permanent token with the following characteristics:

+Temp:
+  TTL: 300s
+  Uses: 1
+  Policies: default

+Permanent:
+  TTL: 1h
+  Policies: Supplied by Vault configuration.

+Both tokens are tied to the issuing token of the Secrets Bridge server, if that token expires these tokens will also.
+This is a Vault enforced behavior.

+The temporary token and path to retrieve the permanent token will be written to /tmp/secrets.txt Your container will be responsible for retrieving the permanent token and refreshing it if needed.
+The temporary token can only be used once within 5 minutes of creation.

 #### Cattle Environments
 1. In Vault setup a policy for your application.
 Depending on the scope, the secrets bridge will look for a policy in this order: